bengilbertcodes/westyorkspiano/README.md

 ### Unfixed Bugs
 There are no reported bugs to fix.
 Reducing use of Iframes recommeneded for future releases.
-THe lessons-boxes don't adjust to different screen sizes at exactly the same time and at the time of writing this I haven't been able to correct this.
+The lessons-boxes don't adjust to different screen sizes at exactly the same time and at the time of writing this I haven't been able to correct this.

 ## Deployment